nsaishiva18/devops-cloud-interview-guide/05-cicd/10-python-build-fails.md

 > Summary:
 > When a Python build fails in CI but works locally,

+> - Will check logs of the CI -- Timeout, lack of resources.
 > - Check version differences
-> - Validate dependency installation
+> - Validate dependency installation(If developer is using virtual env or not)
 > - Ensure all required files and env vars are available
 > - Review system-level dependencies and module paths
+> - Caching issues - when developer is running locally, build command is picking earlier version from artifact.

 ---